 Why Hotels Stop Making Sense After a Week

-A furnished two-bedroom apartment in Kilimani or Westlands — proper kitchen, separate living space, full laundry — runs KES 9,000–18,000 per night on a two-week booking, or USD 70–140.
-For a month, the per-night equivalent drops further.
-The comparison is not particularly close once the stay extends beyond five nights.
+A furnished two-bedroom apartment in Kilimani or Westlands — proper kitchen, separate living space, in-unit laundry — runs KES 9,000–18,000 per night on a two-week booking, or roughly USD 70–140.
+At a month, the per-night equivalent drops a further 20–30%.
+The break-even against a hotel is around night five.

 What to Look For